facebook/winterfell/prover/README.md

 # STARK prover
-This crate contains implementations of STARK provers which can be used to generate succinct proofs attesting that a computation was executed correctly.

-## Provers
+This crate contains Winterfell STARK prover.

-Currently, the only available prover is a monolith prover.
-This prover supports multi-threaded proof generation but is limited to a single machine.
-A fully distributed prover will be added in the future.
+This prover can be used to generate proof of computational integrity using the STARK protocol.
+The prover supports multi-threaded proof generation (including multi-threaded execution trace generation) but is limited to a single machine.

 To generate proofs using multiple threads, the crate must be compiled with `concurrent` feature enabled.
 The number of threads used during proof generation can be configured via `RAYON_NUM_THREADS` environment variable.
 The default number of threads is set to the number of logical cores on the machine.

 ## Usage
 To generate a proof that a computation was executed correctly, you will need to do the following:

 1. Define *algebraic intermediate representation* (AIR) for your computation.
-This can be done by implementing `Air` trait (see [common crate](../common) for more info).
+This can be done by implementing `Air` trait (see [air crate](../air) for more info).
 2. Execute your computation and record its [execution trace](#Execution-trace).

 Then, to generate the proof you can use `prover::prove()` function, which has the following signature: